 Prayer is such a massive potential.
 And our development in prayer is limitless.
-When we know something of our standing before the Ultimate Throne, all bets are off!
+As we discover more of our standing before the Throne of All, all bets are off!

 Jesus says to us, “Ask (literally, keep asking), and you shall receive.”
-Dallas Willard refers to it as the power of request—something a child innately knows and practices at the highest level!
+Dallas Willard says a child innately understands the power of request.
+They practice it at the highest level!

 Persistence is the magic bullet.
 The only way you can fail is if you stop praying.
 100 percent of the prayers I don’t pray won’t get answered. —Mark Batterson

 What is the confidence of our prayers based on?
 Confidence is a key element of overcoming faith.
 This is where the potential of prayer is discovered.

 What’s our standing before Father God as we come to Him in childlike faith?